 In the last blog, we discussed how to make a new employee’s orientation, or their first 1 or 2 days on the new job, an effective and memorable experience.
-In this blog, we are going to talk about what happens over the next 30-60 days as the new employees is handed over to their departments.
-The onboarding, or training and immersion, of a new employee to their job is critical for their success.
+In this blog, we are going to talk about what happens over the next 30-60 days as the new employees are handed over to their departments.
+The onboarding, or training and immersion, of a new employee to their job, is critical for their success.

 Unfortunately, many times, a new employee is neither trained nor certified adequately in their new position, creating the real possibility of the new employee quickly becoming frustrated and disappointed with their new employer and their responsibilities, leading to poor customer experiences and numerous mistakes, which in turn, lead to a quick departure from the job.

 Consider the statistics from an HR Morning article by Christian Schappel in May 2016, which indicated that 31% of staff quit in the first six months, with more than half of those quitting in the first 60 days.
 The lack of an effective onboarding program for each position or role is a big problem in many companies today.

 A thorough onboarding for a new employee considers the following elements;

 - The department is organized and welcoming.
 The employee should feel welcomed by their new team and manager, so provide a quick note or email to that effect.
 The department needs to be ready for their new employee, so ensure their business email, business cards, computer, and other necessary tools are set up, available, and ready to go.

 - The new employee is given a dedicated person to help settle them in.
 This person could be a mentor, their trainer, or just a person assigned to show them around, introduce them to key people, and be there to answer questions.

 - Connect the new employee to their products and services.
 Give them a chance to try, use, play, and become familiar with your company’s offerings as quickly as possible, to get to know them from a customer’s point of view.